barryclark/jekyll-now/_posts/2016-11-03-training-and-deploying-your-first-tensorflow-vision-model-with-android.md

  3. We now need to "freeze" the graph.
 Freezing merges the operations graph and the weights checkpoint file into one file.
 It also transforms the graph in a way that is required to make it run  on Android (the graph contains variable operations, they need to be transformed to constant operations to run in Android's C++ tensorflow environment).

    The third cell takes the graph and checkpoint files and generates the frozen graph file.
-It requires that
+It need freeze_graph.py to run

 ## Image format